Are you taking a trip to soon, and need a tried and true list of the best places to visit in Miami? Good news, you’re in the right place!

 Art Deco Historic District

 If the metropolitan vibe of Miami is more your speed than the national parks, there is all kinds of gorgeous architecture around the city.
+This is truly one of the Best Places To Stay In Miami!

 One particular stretch of Miami beach you can’t miss is the Art Deco district!